Table of Contents_

 Do not fear using your air purifier all of the time.
 Modern air purifiers are made to be used continuously, which can help efficiently remove allergens and other airborne particles that can lead to coughing.
 When using an air purifier all of the time, be sure to avoid running it at its highest setting to prolong the life of the unit.

 If your air purifier includes an air filter, this filter will require regular maintenance or disposal.
-You need to check and clean your air filters regularly, for it to be more effective especially in preventing coughing.
+You need to check and clean your air filters regularly, for them to be more effective especially in preventing coughing.
 Also, you can install an air filter in the air purifier if you find that the one is not working well.
 HEPA filters, for instance, need to be disposed of and replaced every six months to a year.
 Electrostatic filters should be cleaned once a month.
 Activated carbon filters should be placed in direct sunlight around once a month.
 Read the instruction manual that accompanied your air purifier for detailed information.

 In addition, you need to be very gentle when opening a HEPA air purifier so as not to disturb the essential components and keep track of all the screws and related accessories that you remove.